The Columbus School of Law Blends Intellectual and Practical Training

 The curriculum is informed by our commitment to human dignity, individual freedom, justice, and service to the poor.
 These values are integrated into the three components of our academic program: Course Requirements, Practice Areas, and Practical Training

-The CUA Law J.D. curriculum combines a strong theoretical foundation with sophisticated practical training.
+The Catholic Law J.D. curriculum combines a strong theoretical foundation with sophisticated practical training.
 Students learn legal doctrine in intellectually challenging classes.
 They acquire real-world skills through clinical and experiential programs.

 Through the law school's extensive curricular offerings, LL.M. candidates enhance their knowledge for practice by acquiring significant expertise in the area of specialization they have selected.
-CUA Law offers the following concentrations:
+Catholic Law offers the following concentrations:

-Also available from CUA Law, an American LL.M. degree offered in cooperation with Jagiellonian University.
+Also available from Catholic Law, an American LL.M. degree offered in cooperation with Jagiellonian University.